 Steve prides himself on the personal attention he gives to each one of his clients, including those who have been injured.

 Steve is admitted to practice in the state courts of Connecticut and New York, as well as in the United States Court of Appeals for the Second Circuit and the United States District Courts for the District of Connecticut, the Southern District of New York, and the Eastern District of New York.
 He is a member of the National Employment Lawyers Association (NELA), the New Haven County Bar Association, and the New Haven Inn of Court, and has published in the Connecticut Law Tribune.
 He graduated from Boston College and Fordham University School of Law.

-An active participant in his community, Steve chairs the North Haven Open Space Committee for the preservation of public property, sits on the board of the North Haven Trail Committee, and has coached each of his three daughters’ softball teams.
+An active participant in his community, Stephen Fitzgerald chairs the North Haven Open Space Committee for the preservation of public property, sits on the board of the North Haven Trail Committee, and has coached each of his three daughters’ softball teams.
 He was born and raised in Stamford, CT.

 - McClain v.
 Pfizer (2012)

 Becky McClain was disciplined and discharged after speaking out about dangerous conditions at Pfizer’s Groton, CT laboratory.
 Following trial, the jury awarded her damages totaling nearly $2 million.
 The case received extensive media coverage, including in the New York Times.
 The Second Circuit affirmed the verdict on appeal.